hellosign/hellosign-ruby-sdk/docs/TemplateApi.md

 > `<FileResponse> template_files_as_file_url(template_id)`

-Get Template File as File Url
+Get Template Files as File Url

 Obtain a copy of the current documents specified by the `template_id` parameter.
 Returns a JSON object with a url to the file (PDFs only).
 If the files are currently being prepared, a status code of `409` will be returned instead.
 In this case please wait for the `template_created` callback event.